Fleckism/SecurityPlus/SecurityPlus/11C Secure Remote Access Protocols.md

 3.1 Given a scenario, implement secure protocols

-3.3 Given a scenario, implement secure network designs
+3.3 Given a scenario, implement secure network designs #A_D

 4.1 Given a scenario, use the appropriate tool to assess organizational security (SSH only)

 With today's mobile workforce, most networks have to support connections by remote employees, contractors, and customers to their network resources.
 These remote connections often make use of untrusted public networks, such as the Internet.
 Consequently, understanding how to implement secure remote access protocols will be a major part of your job as an information security professional.

 There are also many cases where a user needs to remotely access an individual host.
 This is most commonly implemented to allow administrators to perform remote management of workstations, servers, and network appliances, but it can also be used to provide ordinary users access to a desktop as well.
-# REMOTE ACCESS ARCHITECTURE
+# REMOTE ACCESS architecture #A_D

 Remote access means that the user's device does not make a direct cabled or wireless connection to the network.
 The connection occurs over or through an **intermediate network**.
 Historically, remote access might have used analog modems connecting over the telephone system or possibly a private link (a leased line).
 These days, most remote access is implemented as a virtual private network ([[VPN]]), running over the **Internet**. **Administering remote access involves essentially the same tasks as administering the local network**.
 Only authorized users should be allowed access to local network resources and communication channels.
 Additional complexity comes about because it can be more difficult to ensure the security of remote workstations and servers and there is greater opportunity for remote logins to be exploited.